 According to research conducted in 2006 by the Insurance Information Institute’s Insurance Research Council, “96 percent of homeowners had homeowners insurance while 43 percent of renters had renters insurance.”
-Although this is the time of year when you may be thinking about your loved ones and what you’ll give them during the holidays, if you rent or are considering renting a home, it’s time to give yourself the gift of renters insurance.
+Although this is the time of year when you may be thinking about what gifts to get your loved ones, if you rent or are considering renting a home, it’s time to give yourself the gift of renters insurance.

 Part of my job here at ACCC is to monitor phone calls for quality assurance.
 Oftentimes I hear clients say they rent their home, but do not have renters insurance.